+Below is a guide on the Best Ways You Can Minimize Your E-Waste Today.
 Did you know that the average person generates about 4.4 pounds of e-waste each year?
 E-waste is any electronic product that has reached the end of its useful life.
 This can include everything from old computers and cell phones to unwanted electronic gadgets and appliances.

 While it might seem easy enough to throw your e-waste in the trash, this is actually the worst thing you can do.
 When e-waste is disposed of in landfills, it can release harmful toxins into the environment.
 These toxins can then leach into the ground and contaminate our soil and water.

 So what can you do to minimize your e-waste?
 Here are a few suggestions:

 Don’t Update with Every Release

 One of the main reasons there is so much e-waste is that people are constantly upgrading to the latest and greatest gadgets.
 While it might be tempting to run out and buy the newest iPhone as soon as it comes out, try to resist the urge.